kabisa/theguild.nl/draft/real-world-phoenix_rendering-markdown.md

 ## How do we create a Template Engine?

 So how does one go about and create a template engine?
 Well, the best way to find out is to see if we can create one for ourselves, right?
 So let's create a template engine that scrambles all the text that gets rendered by the engine.
 We'll use the `Cambridge University Scrambled Text` concept.
 So scramble all letters in words but keep the first and last letters intact.
 Fun fact, this so-called research was actually never done at Cambridge University!
 Somehow this internet meme got morphed into being a Cambridge research subject, but was actually never the case.
-Here is [nice article](https://www.mrc-cbu.cam.ac.uk/people/matt.davis/cmabridge/) from a Cambridge Professor about this.
+Here's a [nice article](https://www.mrc-cbu.cam.ac.uk/people/matt.davis/cmabridge/) from a Cambridge Professor about this.
 This however doesn't hold us back from using the concept to build our awesome scramble engine!
 So let's get cakrcnig!

 ## Our scramble Engine